 Professor of Environmental Engineering

-Hrund Ólöf Andradóttir is a professor of Environmental Engineering at the University of Iceland.
+Dr. Hrund Ólöf Andradóttir is a professor of Environmental Engineering at the University of Iceland.
 She received her PhD in Civil and Environmental Engineering from MIT in 2000.
 She worked for 6 years in management consulting before joining the University of Iceland in 2006.
 Dr. Andradóttir has contributed to the research fields of sustainable urban drainage, air quality, and physical limnology.

 Researcher and PhD student

-Elizabeth Lay (alternate) is a researcher and PhD student at the School of Education, University of Iceland, with a focus on immigrant parent involvement.
+Elizabeth Lay (Vice-Chair) is a researcher and PhD student at the School of Education, University of Iceland, with a focus on immigrant parent involvement.
 She previously worked as an architect from 2000 to 2010 in Reykjavík and Washington, D.C.
 She has volunteered for immigrant organizations, served on the Immigrant Council of the Ministry of Welfare, the School Board of the International School of Iceland, and founded Vera Center, an information service for immigrant citizens of Reykjavík.